UCSBCarpentry/2022-08-09-ucsb-r-geospatial/setup.md

 # Overview

-- You will need to download the data we use in the workshop, and have an up-to-date browser.
+1. Download the data we use in the workshop, and have an up-to-date web browser.

-- If you are attending this workshop remotely, please also install/update the Zoom video conferencing application.
+1. If you are attending this workshop remotely, please install/update the Zoom video conferencing application.

-- For this
+1. For this
 workshop, we are using a [cloud instance of
 RStudio provided by LSIT](https://carpentryworkshop.lsit.ucsb.edu/) that comes with all the necessary packages.
 If you choose this option, you will not need to install anything for the workshop.
 You only need to sign on with your UCSBnetID and upload the data.

--If you would like to go through the workshop with your local RStudio instead, you may follow the below instructions, make sure to follow the instructions for setting up GDAL and the Spatial Extensions!
+1. If you would like to go through the workshop with your local RStudio instead, you may follow the below instructions, make sure to follow the instructions for setting up GDAL and the Spatial Extensions!

+1. Make sure you can make the test map below by running the .r script that came along with the data files.
+If you cannot make this map appear in R, make sure you have the spatial components configured correctly and ask for help!

 ## Data (Required)